 2014 – now: Member of the editorial board of Journal of Multimodal Communication Studies.

 2014-2018: Participation in the project: Language of boundaries – boundaries of language.
 Paralinguistic aspects of intercultural communication.
 An NPRH-funded research project (head of the project: M. Karpiński)

-2013-now: Participation in the project: NeuroPerKog: Development of the phonematic hearing and working memory in infants and children.
+2013-2018: Participation in the project: NeuroPerKog: Development of the phonematic hearing and working memory in infants and children.
 A project funded by NCN (head of the project: W. Duch, head of the Poznan team: M. Karpiński)

 2011-2014: A scholarship from the Polish Ministry of Science and Higher Education for young outstanding scientists (Stypendium dla młodych wybitnych naukowców).